DistributedWeb/ddrive-daemon/README.md

 Seeding the drive mounted at ~/DDrive/Videos
 ```

-Seeding will start announcing the drive's discovery key on the dwebswarm DHT, and this setting is persistent -- the drive will be reannounced when the daemon is restarted.
+Seeding will start announcing the drive's discovery key on the dWeb DHT, and this setting is persistent -- the drive will be reannounced when the daemon is restarted.

 After seeding, another user can either:
 1. Mount the same subdrive by key within their own root drive